Cioban-XIE/web3-week1-credit-ledger/README.md

 A Week 1 Web3 credit ledger project built with Node.js, Hardhat, and Solidity.

+## Learning Journey

+This is the first file from my first week of Web3 learning.
+I will use GitHub to share my full journey from a complete beginner to becoming a DeFi analyst.

 ## What It Does

 `CreditLedger` records signed credit changes for named accounts.
 Each ledger entry stores: